Textualize/textual/docs/guide/design.md

 Textual's color design system consists of a number of predefined colors and guidelines for how to use them in your app.

-You don't have to follow these guidelines, but if you do, you will be able to mix builtin widgets with third party widgets and your own creations, without color clashes.
+You don't have to follow these guidelines, but if you do, you will be able to mix builtin widgets with third party widgets and your own creations, without worrying about clashing colors.

 ## System